-While it may not be the American icon that is the Kentucky Derby, the Kentucky Oaks is an equally prestigious and historic race.
+The Kentucky Derby is not the only important spring race for 3-year-old Thoroughbred horses: the Kentucky Oaks is an equally prestigious and historic race.
 While traditionally, the colts run for the roses on the first Saturday in May, the fillies run for the lilies on the Friday before the Kentucky Derby.

 Kentucky Oaks Racebooks

-Horseplayers can wager on major events like the Kentucky Oaks from the comfort of their own home with the convenience of an online racebook.
+Anyone can wager on major horse racing events like the Kentucky Oaks from the comfort of their own home with the convenience of an online racebook.
 With an online racebook, it is easier than ever to get the most out of their investment through sign-up bonuses, rebates and easy-to-use wagering platforms.
 An online racebook can make it easy to get in on all of the action of one of the greatest sporting events in American history, the Kentucky Oaks.

 * REMINDER! - you must be of legal age in your state or province to legally wager on thoroughbred or harness horse racing.
 Please bet responsibly!

 Bovada Racebook offers horseplayers the opportunity to make the most out of their wagers on races like the Kentucky Oaks.
 With Bovada, new players can receive rebates of 3% on win wagers and 5% on exotics in addition to the 50% free bet bonus of up to $250 simply for signing up.
 In addition, making withdrawals and deposits is a streamlined, simple process.
 With friendly and easy-to-reach customer service available around the clock, Bovada makes online wagering simple and fun.